Bundesliga: Domestic

 The Bundesliga TV, radio, internet, and mobile broadcast rights are distributed by DFL Sports Enterprises, a subsidiary of the Deutsche Fußball Liga.
 The Bundesliga broadcast rights are sold along with the broadcast rights to the relegation playoffs, 2.
 Bundesliga and DFL-Supercup.

-From 2017 to 2018 to 2018–19, Bundesliga matches were broadcast on TV in Germany on Sky Deutschland and Eurosport.
-Prior to the 2019–20 season, Eurosport sublicensed its broadcast rights to sports streaming service DAZN, which will broadcast games previously allocated to Eurosport until the conclusion of the 2020–21 season.
-Three Friday night matches – the openers of the first and second halves of the season, and on the final matchday before the winter break – are broadcast to all Germans on Sat.
+Bundesliga matches are broadcast on TV in Germany on Sky Deutschland and DAZN.
+Three Friday night matches – the openers of the first and second halves of the season, and on the final matchday before the winter break – are broadcast free-to-air on Sat.
 1.

-Starting with the 2018–19 season, Sky began arranging simulcasts of high-profile Saturday games on free TV to promote its coverage of the league.
-The April 2019 Revierderby was broadcast on Das Erste, and two additional games during the 2019–20 season were broadcast on ZDF.